zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/snaps-3d.md

     * **value**: This is the actual action content.
 For example, the command to run.
     * **runInSinglePod**: If _true_, the action will be run on a single pod that matches the selectors.

-## Step 2: Create VolumeSnapshots that reference the rules
+## Step 2: Create snapshots that reference the rules

-Once you have the rules applied in your cluster, you can reference them in the `VolumeSnapshot` using the following annotations.
+Once you have the rules applied in your cluster, you can reference them in the `VolumeSnapshot` or `GroupVolumeSnapshot` for individual and group snapshots respectively.

+### VolumeSnapshots

+Use following annotations on the VolumeSnapshot to specify pre and post rules.

 * __stork.rule/pre-snapshot__: Stork will execute the rule which is given in the value of this annotation _before_ taking the snapshot.
 * __stork.rule/post-snapshot__: Stork will execute the rule which is given in the value of this annotation _after_ taking the snapshot.

+### GroupVolumeSnapshots

+Use following fields in the GroupVolumeSnapshot spec to specify pre and post rules.

+* __preExecRule__: Stork will execute the rule which is given in the value of this annotation _before_ taking the group snapshot.
+* __postExecRule__: Stork will execute the rule which is given in the value of this annotation _after_ taking the snapshot.

 ## Examples